 And it is just a single example we are talking about.
 All the parts of your laptop are prone to dust.
 Thus, it is always advisable to keep your laptop’s interior and exterior such that this kind of situation never happens in the future.
 Additionally, without dust, your laptop will experience air venting, which will try to keep it more relaxed than ever.

 Another factor that can significantly affect your laptop’s heating is the surface you have placed while working.
 Usually, it is advisable to keep your computer at a place where it can adequately experience airflow.
 Although ventilation cases are available on the side of the laptop, they are also available below it.

 Thus, choose a surface that will not inhibit the flow of air inside out of your laptop, which will try to keep it cool, avoiding overheating it.
 Usually, it is not advisable to keep your computer on the bed, sofa cushion, or your lap as air vents get blocked as you place your laptop at such places.

 As mentioned above, your laptop’s overheating also depends on the surrounding temperature you are working at on the computer.
 For example, if you are working while sitting in the sun, your laptop will overheat even earlier with sunlight’s influence.

-No doubt people usually use their laptops at various places like beaches, on the road, in the car and sometimes even while walking.
+Undoubtedly, people usually use their laptops at various places like beaches, on the road, in the car, and sometimes even while walking.
 In terms of transportation, it is always advisable not to leave your laptop inside the vehicle.
 And especially when you park it under the sun, never leave the laptop in there as it will harm your notebook to a great extent.

-Additionally, it is always advisable not to suppress your laptop ever, like on a hot summer day.
+Additionally, it is always advisable not to suppress your laptop, like on a hot summer day.
 Try to keep your laptop in a cool air-conditioned room instead of working in a room with average room temperature.